itouyun/guideline/ISSUE_TEMPLATE.md

 - [ ] 5.4.0_en (master)
 - [ ] 5.3.1_en (5.3.x)

+## Final Solution
+(Please write ideas or candidates of final solution for the problem)

 ## Change log(should be updated at the same time)
 (To be selected later by project member)
 - [ ] Required